 California did pursue legislation that would open the door to legal sports betting but it failed to gain enough traction with state lawmakers.
 It could still take a few years to change the current political climate.

-Florida lawmakers have run into opposition from the Seminole Tribe, who control the state’s casinos.
+FL lawmakers have run into opposition from the Seminole Tribe, who control the state’s casinos.
 They remain opposed to adding a sports betting provision to their existing compacts without the promise of exclusivity.